awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 In addition to changes in how health color works, enhanced health adds a *status* descriptor that provides an indicator of the severity of issues observed when an environment is yellow or red\.
 When more information is available about the current status, you can choose the **Causes** button to view detailed health information on the [health page](health-enhanced-console.md)\.

-![\[The Elastic Beanstalk environment dashboard showing an enhanced health status\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-dashboard-cause.png)
+![\[The Elastic Beanstalk environment overview page of the Elastic Beanstalk console showing an enhanced health status\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-dashboard-cause.png)

 To provide detailed health information about the Amazon EC2 instances running in your environment, Elastic Beanstalk includes a [health agent](#health-enhanced-agent) in the Amazon Machine Image \(AMI\) for each platform version that supports enhanced health\.
 The health agent monitors web server logs and system metrics and relays them to the Elastic Beanstalk service\.
 Elastic Beanstalk analyzes these metrics and data from Elastic Load Balancing and Amazon EC2 Auto Scaling to provide an overall picture of an environment's health\.

 In addition to collecting and presenting information about your environment's resources, Elastic Beanstalk monitors the resources in your environment for several error conditions and provides notifications to help you avoid failures and resolve configuration issues\.
 [Factors that influence your environment's health](#health-enhanced-factors) include the results of each request served by your application, metrics from your instances' operating system, and the status of the most recent deployment\.

-You can view health status in real time by using the [environment dashboard](health-enhanced-console.md) in the Elastic Beanstalk console or the [eb health](health-enhanced-ebcli.md) command in the [Elastic Beanstalk command line interface](eb-cli3.md) \(EB CLI\)\.
+You can view health status in real time by using the [environment overview](health-enhanced-console.md) page of the Elastic Beanstalk console or the [eb health](health-enhanced-ebcli.md) command in the [Elastic Beanstalk command line interface](eb-cli3.md) \(EB CLI\)\.
 To record and track environment and instance health over time, you can configure your environment to publish the information gathered by Elastic Beanstalk for enhanced health reporting to Amazon CloudWatch as custom metrics\.
 CloudWatch [charges](https://aws.amazon.com/cloudwatch/pricing/) for custom metrics apply to all metrics other than `EnvironmentHealth`, which is free of charge\.

 Enhanced health reporting requires a version 2 or newer [ platform version](concepts.platforms.md)\.
 To monitor resources and publish metrics, your environment must have both an [instance profile and service](#health-enhanced) role\.
 The Multicontainer Docker platform doesn't include a web server by default, but can be used with enhanced health reporting if you configure your web server to [provide logs in the proper format](health-enhanced-serverlogs.md)\.